 Is a shared LAN safe?

 Yes—if you isolate segments (guest, IoT, production), enforce least privilege, and monitor egress.
 Tufin helps validate that segments are truly isolated before and after changes.
+Check out this article on the role of DMZ in ensuring a safe environment.

 How do I secure my LAN from hackers?